hkhcc/GolayMetaMiner/README.md

 This is the official repository of GolayMetaMiner.
 A manuscript on a specific diagnostic assay developed using this software is being submitted.

 1. Installing the software
-  * The scripts are written in Python 3 and depend on a number of modules.
+..* The scripts are written in Python 3 and depend on a number of modules.
 The easiest way to install the required modules is by installing Anaconda.
 Anaconda may be downloaded from https://www.anaconda.com/distribution/
-  * During installation, the Windows user is suggested to select installation of “Just Me” (as recommended), “Add Anaconda to my PATH environment variable” (despite not recommended) and “Register Anaconda as my default Python 3.x”.
+..* During installation, the Windows user is suggested to select installation of “Just Me” (as recommended), “Add Anaconda to my PATH environment variable” (despite not recommended) and “Register Anaconda as my default Python 3.x”.
-  * The scripts require a working Internet connection to function properly.
+..* The scripts require a working Internet connection to function properly.
-  * To download the software, you can click the [download link](https://github.com/hkhcc/GolayMetaMiner/archive/master.zip) of this repository and extract to a new folder, or simply clone it
+..* To download the software, you can click the [download link](https://github.com/hkhcc/GolayMetaMiner/archive/master.zip) of this repository and extract to a new folder, or simply clone it
 ```
 git clone https://github.com/hkhcc/GolayMetaMiner
 ```

 2. Checking the installation
-  * Check that Python is properly installed.
+..* Check that Python is properly installed.
 In the Windows command processor (cmd.exe), type
 ```
 python
 ```
+..* Note that, in Linux, ```python``` should probably be replace by ```python3``` or similar.
-  and the Anaconda Python interpreter should be invoked:
+..* The Anaconda Python interpreter should then be invoked:
 ```
 C:\Users\COMPUTER_USER\Documents\Python Scripts\GolayMetaMiner>python
 Python 3.7.4 (default, Aug  9 2019, 18:34:13) [MSC v.1915 64 bit (AMD64)] :: Anaconda, Inc. on win32